SudeNihanGurbuz/SudeNihanGurbuz/README.md

 - 🔭 &nbsp; The heavens showed me that I can always do better.
 -->

-- 🛠 &nbsp; I’m currently working with C#, .Net Core, Entity Framework, PostgreSQL, Mongodb, RabbitMQ, etc.
+- 🛠 &nbsp; I’m currently learning C#, .Net Core, Entity Framework.

 - 🌱 &nbsp; I’m currently developing some of my skills 🤣 And I know that there is still to much to learn.